What is the Federation Novitiate?

 This year our novitiate program is in Philadelphia, PA.
 As the novitiate program begins we invite you to meet our novices:

 Read their mid-year newsletter here.

 Although there is some variation among congregations, the basic process for women who feel called to vowed religious life is this:

-Postulancy — A year during which the woman lives with sisters in community to acquaint herself more fully with our life.
-She participates with sisters in prayer, communal life, meals and ministry and participates in classes designed specifically to orient her to life in community.
+Candidate — A year during which the woman lives with sisters in community to acquaint herself more fully with our life.
+She participates with sisters in prayer, communal life, meals, ministry, and participates in classes designed specifically to orient her to life in community.

-Novitiate — Following the postulancy the woman enters a two-year novitiate.
-During the first of these years, she continues to discern through prayer and study.
-In particular, she deepens her understanding of Scripture and studies the constitution of that specific congregation, as well as the vows, charism and spirituality.
-The second year is one of preparation for future ministry.
-(Traditionally, the woman may use the title “Sister” once she begins the novitiate.)
+Novitiate — Following candidacy the woman enters a one to two year novitiate.
+During these years she continues to discern through prayer and study if she is called to lived religious life.
+In particular, she deepens her understanding of Scripture and studies the constitution of that specific congregation, as well as the vows, charism, and spirituality.
+Often she does some volunteer service.
+Traditionally, the woman may use the title “Sister” once she begins the novitiate.

 Temporary Profession — The woman professes the vows of chastity, poverty, and obedience.
 She lives and ministers as a professed sister, experiencing more of religious life and continuing to discern and integrate her identity as a woman religious.
 This period is generally no less than three years.

 Perpetual Profession — Through a lifelong commitment to live the vows of chastity, poverty, and obedience, a sister dedicates herself to God, to unifying love in community and to serve a world in need.